Generosity – Where & When

 DONOR-ADVISED FUNDS

+Finding a place to park money while you research where best to give is important.
 A foundation will not be the ideal solution for all individuals and families.
+Foundations also aren’t as necessary today, as donor-advised funds are readily available, easier to operate and more cost-effective.
 The realistic minimum to start a foundation is $5 million, otherwise the expense of starting and managing it isn’t justified.

 An alternative money “parking” place is a donor-advised fund.
 A donor-advised fund is a public charity; however, you do not own the account.
 You make a gift to the fund and instantly receive a tax deduction.
 The money then stays in the account until you, as the donor, direct it somewhere.
 You are in reasonable control; the fund just administrates the process for a small fee, (which is a lot lower than the expenses you would pay with a private foundation).